matthewww/cloud-lab-chronicles/docs/ai102-changes-and-studios.md

 | **QnA Maker (Authoring)** | `Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker`<br><br>`new QnAMakerClient(new ApiKeyServiceClientCredentials(key)) { Endpoint = endpoint }` | `Azure.AI.Language.QuestionAnswering`<br><br>`new QuestionAnsweringClient(new Uri(endpoint), new AzureKeyCredential(key))` |
 | **Language Understanding**| `Microsoft.Azure.CognitiveServices.Language.LUIS.Runtime`<br><br>`new LUISRuntimeClient(new ApiKeyServiceClientCredentials(key)) { Endpoint = endpoint }` | `Azure.AI.Language.Conversations`<br><br>`new ConversationAnalysisClient(new Uri(endpoint), new AzureKeyCredential(key))` |

+# SDK Track	Summary
+- Track 1	Legacy, pre-2019 SDKs.
+Inconsistent naming, auth, error handling.
+Often under Microsoft.Azure.*.
+- Track 2	Post-2019 revamp.
+Focus on consistency, idiomatic code, Azure.Identity integration, better ergonomics.
+Under Azure.*.
+- Track 3”?
+Microsoft has not officially named or documented a Track 3 but we can hypothesize based on emerging patterns.
+SDKs like Azure.AI.OpenAI are built using the Track 2 guidelines.

+But their design constraints differ: usage patterns are prompt-based, streaming/token-based, non-idempotent.

+These SDKs are starting to incorporate:
+- Streaming responses
+- Enhanced observability (logging, tracing)
+- LLM-specific concerns like token counting

+Are these Track 2?
+Yes.
+But are they stretching the model?
+Also yes.
+So if Microsoft were to define a Track 3, it might formalize new idioms for LLM workloads, agent patterns, tool integration, etc.

 # Form Recognizer -> Document Analysis
 [FormRecognizerClient -> DocumentAnalysisClient](https://github.com/Azure/azure-sdk-for-net/blob/Azure.AI.FormRecognizer_4.1.0/sdk/formrecognizer/Azure.AI.FormRecognizer/MigrationGuide.md)